|

 attention.

-Legal disclaimer: We receive no consideration of any
+We receive no consideration of any kind for mentioning any

-not warrant them, their competency, or any related opinions or
+not warrant these businesses, their competency,

-information (prices, times, etc.) in
+or any related opinions or information (prices, times, etc.)

 We

-are merely letting you know they exist so you can research them
+are merely letting you know we've heard these options exist so

 yourself.
+(Our

 apologies